Who Owns WhatsApp and Why You Should Be Using It

 Who Owns WhatsApp

-To this day, WhatsApp is still under control of Facebook, or Meta Platforms as it is called these days.
-Meta Platforms took the app and made it into something that the original creators did not want, forcing them to go their separate ways.
+To this day, WhatsApp is still under the control of Facebook, or meta platforms as they are called these days.
+Meta platforms took the app and made it into something that the original creators did not want, forcing them to go their separate ways.
+Meanwhile, Instagram users have been actively engaging with new features, including how Instagram likes impact their reach and engagement.

 Controversy